mandarpriya/Portfolios_exposures/README.md

 ### Naive Portfolios :- This based on equal weight allocation
 ### Alternative Portfolios : This is based on Minimum Variance and Maximum Returns
 #### Additional Portfolios :- Ray Dalio's All Weather/Season's Portfolio, 60/40, Golden Butterfly and .... for subsequent additions
-## Subsequent additions would be to estimate the portfolio returns using Macro-Economic-Variables(cpi,unrate,bondrate,lead indicators)
+## Subsequent additions would be to estimate the portfolio returns using Macro-Economic-Variables(cpi,unrate,bondrate,lead indicators) based on machine-learning models.